DanielHabenicht/CovApp_API/docs/General.md

 2. Questionaires database.
    - One Master Questionaire (for further usage in apps etc.)
    - Create other Questionaire (based on the same questions with additional ones)
+3. Logic to evaluate the questions
-2. Providing the Translation for all questions.
+4. Providing the Translation for all questions.

 ## Secondary Targets
 1. Collecting Anonymous questionaire results